 In today’s post, I wanted to share with you a recent experiment to identify and reduce friction, which you can enjoy with no lines or waiting.

 Before we dive in, let’s review the background notes and give the experiment a little perspective and context.

-Primary Research Question: Which column layout will generate the highest rate of software purchases?
+Primary Research Question: Which landing page will generate the most clicks?

 Here are the pages in the experiment together.

 During a preliminary analysis of the control, the MECLABS research team hypothesized the control page’s long-form layout style was impacting performance.

 As you can see, the bullet points help organize the copy, but their sheer number creates a wall of text.

 For the treatment, the team organized those bullets into a tabbed navigation, allowing the customer to click on what is relevant to them in an effort to help guide the conversation toward a subscription.